Rayzig, since it’s inception has been cogniscent of differing market needs, and has tried at all stages to ensure these needs are considered :

 The markets provide their own unique challenges, and these are considered accordingly :

-The benefits of Rayzig in a commercial setting could be considerable, as it will give levels of control which help in the running of a building, and help in reducing your carbon footprint.
+The benefits of Rayzig in a commercial setting could be considerable, with upto 8000 – 4 port modules per individual system or site – Rayzig can give levels of control which help in the running of a building, and help in reducing your carbon footprint.

 The development of a DALI Master and a 0 – 10v dimmer module provides an easy mechanism to integrate Rayzig into existing sites, and allows the lighting designer to cater for more complex configurations giving more control to the user.